If you’re someone who is finding the stresses of day to day life have been taking its toll, then you might want to consider a meditation retreat.

 The retreat uses concepts from Nidra yoga to guide you on your journey.
 The instructors are trained in ancient practices and can adjust all of the classes for beginner, intermediate, and advanced levels.

 During your stay, you’ll also enjoy sessions on other practices like breathwork or pranayama, Pratyahara or internalizing sensory inputs, and Dhyana meditation.

 Long-Stay Meditation Retreat in India – 30 Day Rediscover Yourself

 If you have extra time and want to get away from your modern life completely and for an extended time, then why not spend 30 days meditating and rediscovering your own spirit?

-This meditation retreat offers a wide range of meditation techniques and sessions, including Kundalini, Nadabrama, chakra breathing, and dance meditation along with others.
+Located in Dharamshala, the home of the Dalai Lama, this meditation retreat offers a wide range of meditation techniques and sessions, including Kundalini, Nadabrama, chakra breathing, and dance meditation along with others.

 During your stay there, you’ll also have sessions on breathwork, general and restorative yoga, and divine energy healing work.
 In fact, this wide range of meditation and spiritual practices is a big part of what makes this one of the best meditation sanctuaries in India.

 Dharamshala is a beautiful location in itself and has some amazing waterfalls, hiking trails and sweeping valleys.
 Hostels in Dharamshala are available for as little as $4a night, so why not stay a while after you’ve discovered a new adventurous spirit?